 What Words Would You Like to Leave the World?

-I’ll be leaving the world my books, which are words enough, but besides that, this is how I’d like the world to see me: “Pat Bertram has a marvelous ability to write the longest parables in all of literature.
+Words to Leave the World: I’ll leave the world my books, which are words enough, but besides that, this is how I’d like the world to see me: “Pat Bertram has a marvelous ability to write the longest parables in all of literature.

 Here are some other authors’ responses to the question of what words they would like to leave the world when they are gone.
 The comments are taken from interviews posted at Pat Bertram Introduces . . .